deanturpin/dft/readme.md

   // image of the lower.
   const double bins = std::distance(begin, end);

-  // The twiddle matrix is usually generated up front but as we're doing a
+  // The twiddle matrix is usually generated up front but as we're performing a
   // one-shot calculation it can be refactored into a single loop.
-Ordinarily
+Normally you
-  // integers are used in for-loops but here a floating-point counter is used to
+  // would expect integer array indices but here a floating-point counter is
-  // avoid a cast in the main calculation. for (double k = 0.0; k < bins / 2; ++k) {
+  // used to avoid a cast in the subsequent calculation. for (double k = 0.0; k < bins / 2; ++k) {

+    // Iterate over all samples for this frequency bin, calculate the response
-    // Loop over every sample for each frequency bin and store the result. std::vector<std::complex<double>> fou;
+    // and store the result.
+Note the sample index (n) is incremented during the
+    // calculation.
+    std::vector<std::complex<double>> fou;
     std::transform(begin, end, std::back_inserter(fou),
                    [ n = 0.0, &bins, &k ](const auto &sample) mutable {

-                     // Calculate the response for this sample, note the sample
-                     // index (n) is incremented in the calculation. return exp(std::complex<double>{0.0, 2.0} *
+                     return exp(std::complex<double>{0.0, 2.0} *
                                 3.14159265358979323846264338328 * k * n++ /
                                 bins) *
                             double(sample);
                    });

-    // Store the absolute sum of the responses scaled by the window size. dft.push_back(std::abs(std::accumulate(std::cbegin(fou), std::cend(fou),
+    // Store the absolute sum of all responses for this frequency bin and scale
+    // it by the window size (number of samples). dft.push_back(std::abs(std::accumulate(std::cbegin(fou), std::cend(fou),
                                            std::complex<double>{}) /
                            bins));